Logo

 Scenic Attractions

 State parks, land trusts, sanctuaries and preserves - Maine protects its stunning nature, but it lets us in.
-Up and down the coast scenic attractions abound, starting right here in Waldoboro where lodging means Le Vatout; they're beckoning you with beauty to explore further, whether you're heading "down-east" or going back west.
+Up and down the coast scenic attractions abound, starting right here in Waldoboro where lodging means Le Vatout; they're beckoning you with beauty to explore further, whether you're heading "down-east" or going back southwest.

 RIGHT HERE: